paullaster/hypernexus/README.md

 # HYPERNEXUS

-## A lightWeight, robust and easily extensible HTTP(/2,/3)/HTTPS network transport utility.
+## A lightWeight, robust and easily extensible HTTP(/2,/3)/HTTPS network transport utility

 Built with :heart: using TypeScript and Node.js